aburk3/zelda-pygame/README.md

 - CTRL - attack with magic spell
 - E - switch magic spell between fireball/heal
 - M - pause game and show menu

+### Upgrade skills

+1. Access menu by pressing `m`
+2. Select skill that you would like to upgrade using left and right arrows
+3. Press space bar to use your exp (located in bottom right) to upgrade a skill